PowerBiDevCamp/TenantManagement/README.md

 <img src="Images\ReadMe\media\image72.png" width=600 />

-You should be able to verify that the dataset has been configured by one of the Azure AD applications that was created by the **TenantManagement** application.
-You should also be able to verify the last refresh succeeded.
-This is for the refresh operation that was started by the **TenantManagement** at the end of the code with the tenant onboarding logic.
+You should be able to verify that the **Sales** dataset has been configured by one of the Azure AD applications that was created by the **TenantManagement** application.
+You should also be able to see the **Last refresh succeeded** message for the dataset refresh operation that was started by the **TenantManagement** as part of its tenant onboarding logic.

 <img src="Images\ReadMe\media\image73.png" width=100% />